 Day 06 Sermanthang to Melamchi and Kathmandu

-How much is the actual cost for this trip?
+How much is the actual cost for Langtang Helambu Trek?

 This trip is way cheaper than you think.
-The cost will depend on which company and what is included in the package you would take.
-If you have been searching for a similar trip around in different website.
+The cost will depend on which company and the includes in the package.
+You will take if you have been searching for a similar trip around on a different website.
 However, if you choose international third-party travel agent companies, then they are relatively more expensive than a local trekking agency in Nepal.